jdranch/techmgmt/management.md

 - Advanced Statistics in Research Written by: Larry Hatcher
 - Introduction to Stochastic Processes Written by: Erhan Cinlar

+Historical perspectives on technology
+- Michael Adas, Machines as the Measure of Men
+- Ronell, Avital, Ronell,  The Telephone Book: Technology, Schitzophrenia, Electric Speech.
+- William Cronin, Nature’s Metropolis: Chicago and the Great West.
+- Venus Green, 2001.
+Race on the Line: Gender, Labor and Technology in the Bell System, 1880-1980.
+- Rayvon Fouche, Black Inventors in the Age of Segregation: Granville T. Woods, Lewis H. Latimer, and Shelby J.
+- Gabriele Hecht, The Radiance of France: Nuclear Power and National Identity after World War II.
+- David Mindell, Between Human and Machine: Feedback, Control and Computing before Cybernetics
+- Jeffrey Meikle, American Plastic : A Cultural History
+- David Nye, American Technological Sublime
+- Staudenmaier, John.
+1985.
+Technology’s Storytellers: Reweaving the Human Fabric.

+Technology and critical theory
+- Richard Bernstein, "Heidegger's Silence?
+Ethos and Technology," in The New Constellation
+- Andrew Feenberg, Questionning Technology (entire)
+- Lewis Mumford, The Myth of the Machine:  The Pentagon of Power
+- Jacques Ellul, The Technological Society or Propaganda
+- Michel Foucault, Discipline and Punish
+- Martin Zimmerman, Heidegger's Confrontation with Modernity
+- Richard Sclove, Democracy and Technology
+- Langdon Winner, The Whale and the Reactor
+- Darin Barney, Prometheus Wired

+Global perspectives
+- Arturo Escobar, Encountering Development (selections)
+- Francesca Bray, Technology and Gender: Fabrics of Power in Late Imperial China.
+- Manuel Castells,  The Rise of the Network Society
+- Manuel Castells, The Power of Identity
+- Ron Eglash,  African Fractals: modern computing and indigenous design
+- Pierre Levy, Collective Intelligence: Mankind's Emerging World in Cyberspace.
+- Alondra Nelson, Thuy Linh N. Tu, et al, Technicolor: Race, Technology and Everyday Life
+- Peña, Devon Gerardo1997.
+The Terror of the Machine: Technology, Work, Gender and Ecology of the U.S.-Mexico Border.
+- Paul Willis, Learning to Labor: How Working Class Kids Get Working Class Jobs

+Information Technology Reading
+- Linnda  Caporael,  “Anthropomorphism and mechanomorphism: Two faces of the human machine.”
+Computers in Human Behavior 2:215-234
+- Langdon Winner, “Mythinformation,” in The Whale and the Reactor
+- Manuel Castells,  The Rise of the Network Society.
+- Ron Eglash,  African Fractals: modern computing and indigenous design
+- Batya Friedman, (ed.).
+Human Values and the Design of Computer Technology.
+- Eileenn Green and Alison Adam.
+2001.
+Virtual Gender.
+- Stefan  Helmreich, Silicon Second Nature: Culturing Artificial Life in a Digital World.
+- Friedrich Kettler,  Discourse Networks, 1800 / 1900.
+- Beth Kolko, (ed.)
+Race in Cyberspace
+- Sarah Kiesler (ed.)
+Culture of the Internet.
+- Lawrence Lessig, Code and Other Laws of Cyberspace.
+- Pierre Levy,  Collective Intelligence: Mankind's Emerging World in Cyberspace.
+- Pippa Norris,  Digital Divide: Civic Engagement, Information Poverty, and the Internet Worldwide.
+- Lucy Suchman,  Plans and Situated Actions: The Problem of Human-Machine Communication.

 UPTIME
 ------
 ```